mdreece/Quick-HDRI-Controls/README.md

 3. You'll be prompted with your HDRI folders/main directory in the "HDRI Browser" section
  - Click a folder to browse the HDRIs
- - Use the search option to find HDRIs (clear search to access folders again)
+ - Use the search option to find HDRIs (use clear button to enter new search)

 ![image](https://github.com/user-attachments/assets/60d3cb46-7602-4df9-bd99-4d0961582759)